konfuzio-ai/konfuzio-sdk/docs/sdk/configuration_reference.md

   `pip install konfuzio_sdk[ai]`

   Currently, the full instance cannot be installed on MacOS machines with an ARM-based chip from the M-series.
 The `konfuzio_sdk` package can only be installed on MacOS on machines with an ARM chip if the lightweight instance is installed.
 However the Konfuzio SDK can be used on a hosted environment such as [Deepnote](https://deepnote.com/).
-Follow the instructions in the next section to install the SDK in Colab.
+Follow the instructions in [section 5](#5-install-the-ai-konfuzio-sdk-in-a-hosted-jupyter-environment) of this document to install the SDK in a hosted Jupyter environment.

+---

+*Notes*:

+* Supported Python environments are 3.8, 3.9, 3.10, 3.11.
+* Please use Python 3.8 if you plan to upload your AIs to a self-hosted Konfuzio Server environment.
+* If you are not using a virtual environment, you may need to add the installation directory to your PATH.
+* If you run this tutorial in Colab and experience any version compatibility issues when working with the SDK, restart the runtime and initialize the SDK once again; this will resolve the issue.

+### 3. Initialize the package

+After the installation, initialize the package in your working directory with:

+`konfuzio_sdk init`

+This will require your credentials to access the Konfuzio Server.
+At the end, one file will be created in your working directory: `.env`.

+The `.env` file contains the credentials to access the app and should not become public.

+### 4. Download the data

+To download the data from your Konfuzio project you need to specify the Project ID.
+You can check your Project ID by selecting the project in the Projects tab in the Web App.
+The ID of the Project is shown in the URL.
+Suppose that your Project ID is 123:

+`konfuzio_sdk export_project 123`

+The data from the documents that you uploaded in your Konfuzio project will be downloaded to a folder called `data_123`.

+*Note*:
+Only Documents in the Training and Test sets are downloaded.

-### 2.1 Install the `.[ai]` Konfuzio SDK in a hosted Jupyter environment
+### 5. Install the `.[ai]` Konfuzio SDK in a hosted Jupyter environment
 This procedure is not recommended, but documented here for completeness.
 Due to a limitation in Deepnote's ability to receive input from the user, the SDK cannot be initialized in a Deepnote notebook.
 To work around this limitation, we need to install and authenticate access to the SDK in a Colab notebook and then import the credentials in the Deepnote project.

 If you don't have one, [create](https://deepnote.com/sign-up) an account.
 Once you are logged in, create a new project and choose the `Python 3.8` environment.